Nemenick/CFM/README.md

 Notes: <br>
 The built-in script ('predict.py') currently supports the input-data formats: mseed, sac.
 The network and data can be loaded through a custom script, with the data provided as a NumPy array.<br>
 The 'arrivals' optional argument should contain the path to the .csv file where information about the arrival times is stored.
-If the arrival time information of a trace is also stored in the SAC trace, this information is used, neglecting the info in the .csv file of arrivals.
+If the arrival time information of a trace is also stored in the SAC trace, this information is used, neglecting the info in the .csv file of arrivals.<br>
+The traces contained in .mseed or .sac files should contain ONLY the vertical component.

 Arguments:
 ```